Trees in graphs of large linear cliquewidth: The Dichotomy Lemma in the non-local case

-\paragraph*{One connected component of the entanglement graph} The first part of the proof studies what happens in one connected component of the entanglement graph.
+The first part of the proof studies what happens in one connected component of the entanglement graph.
 The essential question is about adjacent edges, i.e.~entangled pairs of the form $A \hgraph B$ and $B \hgraph C$.
-The proof strategy is as follows.
-We will first show that a violation of consistent orientations leads to certain patterns appearing in contexts from the tree decompositions.
-By uniformity, these patterns will appear in all contexts.
-These patterns will ensure that the class covers a finite set of obstructions, and so the Covering Lemma could be used to contradict the condition~\ref{assumption:polarisation-not-branching} in the Orientation Lemma.
+We prove that a violation of consistency will lead to certain patterns, which will in turn allow us to cover some obstruction.
+The next claim identifies these patterns.